gregorbj/Archive-VisionEval/api/model_system_design.md

 Geographical relationships for a model are described in the "geography.csv" file contained in the "defs" directory.
 This file tabulates the names of each geographic unit (except for Region) and the relationships between them.
 Each row shows a unique relationship.
 Where a unit of geography is not explictly defined (i.e. it will be simulated), "NA" values are placed in the table.
 Appendix A shows examples of the "geography.csv" file where only Azones are specified and where Azones and Bzones are specified.
 It should be noted that there are no naming conventions for individual zones.
 The user is free to choose what conventions they will use.

 #### 6.3.
+Default Units

+The *units.csv* file catalog the default unit used to store complex data types in the describes the default units to be used for storing complex data types in the model.
+The VisionEval model system keeps track of the types and units of measure of all data that is processed.
+This is important for managing data in the datastore and for enabling modules to share data correctly.
+The model system recognizes 4 primitive data types and 10 complex data types.
+The primitive data types are data types recognized by the R language.
+They include 'double', 'integer', 'character', and 'logical'.
+In the case of primitive data types, module developers can specify any units of measure that adequately describe the dataset.
+For example, an 'integer' type might be used to store data that is measured in units of persons or jobs.

+The complex data types define types of data that are related and may be converted between related measurement units.
+For example, for the 'currency' data type the framework will convert currency values (e.g. dollars) between different years that the currency is denominated in.
+As another example, the 'mass' data type is used to measure the quantity of emissions that is often measured using different units such as grams, pounds, and metric tons.
+Although different modules may specify different measurement units for a complex data type, data of that data type needs to be stored in the datastore consistently with one measurement unit.
+The *units.csv* describes the default units used in the datastore.
+The file structure and an example are described in more detail in Section 6.3 below.

+#### 6.3.
 Model Inputs
 The *inputs* directory contains all of the model inputs for a scenario.
 A model input file is a table that relates one or more input fields to geographic units and years.
 Because of the tabular nature of the data, all input files are CSV-formatted text files.